munificent/craftinginterpreters/book/garbage-collection.md

 An easy optimization we could do in `markObject()` is to skip adding strings and native functions to the gray stack at all since we know they don't need to be processed.
-Instead, they can darken from white straight to black.
+Instead, they could darken from white straight to black.

 </aside>